eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Week 4 - Convolutional Neural Networks.md

 ![[Pasted image 20240212231041.png|400]]

 ## Pooling
+_Operation used to downsample and/or normalize and reduce the spatial dimensions while retaining important information_
 * For multiple channels: each channel separately treated
 * Spatial reduction and forcing invariance
 * Operates over each channel independently
-* No parameters to be learned
+* No parameters to be learned (no weights)
 * Two common methods:
 	* **Max pooling**
 	* **Average pooling**